sdslabs/Rootex/README.md

 Assets Workflow :

 1. Assets are stored in separate repositories and added as git submodules.
 The testing assets are stored at https://gitlab.com/sdslabs/rootex-assets while the assets for the game are stored at https://gitlab.com/sdslabs/rootex-game.
-2. `git clone` doesn't clone the submodules by default unless the `-r` flag is passed.
-To initialize the submodules after cloning the repository, use the command : `git submodule update --init`.
-3. The `assets.bat` script has two subcommands to make switching of the submodules between the testing and game repository easier.
+2. The `assets.bat` script has two subcommands to make switching of the submodules between the testing and game repository easier.
 Use `assets.bat assets-test` to switch to the test repository and `assets.bat assets-game` to switch to the game repository.
 The script assumes you want to clone with SSH by default.
 To clone with HTTPS, use `assets.bat assets-test https` or `assets.bat assets-game https`.
-4. You can also add your own repository as an assets submodule.
+3. You can also add your own repository as an assets submodule.
 Use `assets.bat assets-custom <url>` for that.
-5. However, all that the batch file will do is tell the git config to track the said repository.
+4. However, all that the batch file will do is tell the git config to track the said repository.
 For the changes to actually reflect in the "game/assets/" directory, You will also have to run `git submodule update --init --recursive --remote`

 Now you can start reading the [documentation](https://rootex.readthedocs.io/) and build games on Rootex!